external-secrets/external-secrets/docs/api/spec.md

 </tr>
 </tbody>
 </table>
-<h3 id="external-secrets.io/v1beta1.SourceRef">SourceRef
+<h3 id="external-secrets.io/v1beta1.StoreGeneratorSourceRef">StoreGeneratorSourceRef
 </h3>
 <p>
 (<em>Appears on:</em>
-<a href="#external-secrets.io/v1beta1.ExternalSecretData">ExternalSecretData</a>,
 <a href="#external-secrets.io/v1beta1.ExternalSecretDataFromRemoteRef">ExternalSecretDataFromRemoteRef</a>)
 </p>
 <p>
-<p>SourceRef allows you to override the source
+<p>StoreGeneratorSourceRef allows you to override the source
 from which the secret will be pulled from.
 You can define at maximum one property.</p>
 </p>